BenchLab-io/BENCHLAB/README.md

 - Temperature
 - Humidity

-BENCHLAB is available for purchase starting from December 29th, 2024 at benchlab.io.
+BENCHLAB is available for purchase starting from December 29th, 2023 at benchlab.io.
 ![image](https://github.com/BenchLab-io/benchlab/assets/2151317/6aa9c95a-c936-4c4b-9b91-a81a62c2ebf7)

 # Benchlab Software
 The software available on this page is made to exclusively work with the Benchlab Hardware.
 The software is made to run on Windows 10/11.
-For profesionnal partners, Labs and Benchmark-automation groups, feel free to contact us at contact@benchlab.io for alternativ way to communicate with the Benchlab hardware (API/scripts).

 # How to install & use the benchlab software
 - Download the benchlab software from the official Github releases page: [https://github.com/BenchLab-io](https://github.com/BenchLab-io/benchlab/releases)